bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 The boiler (UBA) will periodically send out datagrams 0x18 UBAMonitorFast and 0x34 UBAMonitorWWMessage.<br>
 0x18 concerns status updates of the central heating part, and 0x34 updates of the tap water part.

+## Be careful what parameters you write
+A number of the registers of the boiler are also writeable.
+However, this also means that you can send a wrong value to it. <br>For instance what if you would change the boiler flow temperature (Vorlauftemperatur/aanvoertemperatuur) from 45 to 90?
+Now if water of this temperature would reach your floor heating, you'll shurely damage it.<br>

+If you mess up completely and the boiler locks up, you need to do a factory reset of the boiler.<br>Usually this is achieved by pressing a certain combination of buttons on the boiler.
+Check the installation manual of your boiler.<br> It is a good idea to make a note of all boiler settings before you start sending commands to the bus, so you'll know the right default settings just in case.